Reporting Financial Irregularities Policy

 Financial irregularities and misappropriations of funds may result in criminal charges being brought against the responsible individual(s).
 If external funds are involved, the university may be responsible for the repayment of funds as well as any fines and penalties associated with the illegal activity.

-This policy establishes a central collection point for reporting all known or suspected financial irregularities so that financial and system controls can be thoroughly and consistently reviewed, evaluated and modified in order to prevent similar irregularities in the future.
+This policy establishes a central collection point for reporting all known or suspected financial irregularities so that financial and system controls can be thoroughly and consistently reviewed, evaluated, and modified in order to prevent similar irregularities in the future.

 Who is Governed by this Policy